mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     ```
 3. Run `terraform plan -generate-config-out=flex_cluster.tf`.
 This should generate a `flex_cluster.tf` file with your Flex cluster in it.
 4. Run `terraform apply`.
 You should see the resource(s) imported: `Apply complete!
 Resources: 1 imported, 0 added, 0 changed, 0 destroyed.`
+5. Remove the "default" fields.
+Many fields of this resource are optional.
+Look for fields with a `null` or `0` value.
-5. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
+6. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
 All fields in the generated configuration have static values.
 Look in your previous configuration for:
    - variables, for example: `var.project_id`
    - Terraform keywords, for example: `for_each`, `count`, and `depends_on`
-6. Update the references from your previous cluster resource: `mongodbatlas_advanced_cluster.this.X` or `mongodbatlas_cluster.this.X` to the new `mongodbatlas_flex_cluster.this.X`.
+7. Update the references from your previous cluster resource: `mongodbatlas_advanced_cluster.this.X` or `mongodbatlas_cluster.this.X` to the new `mongodbatlas_flex_cluster.this.X`.
-7. Update any shared-tier data source blocks to refer to `mongodbatlas_flex_cluster`.
+8. Update any shared-tier data source blocks to refer to `mongodbatlas_flex_cluster`.
-8. Replace your existing clusters with the ones from `flex_cluster.tf` and run
+9. Replace your existing clusters with the ones from `flex_cluster.tf` and run

     `terraform state rm mongodbatlas_advanced_cluster.this`